NEW YORK - New York City has become the first city in the country to limit the number of Uber and Lyft vehicles on the road - at least temporarily.

 The freeze that the City Council passed places a one-year moratorium on new licenses for ride-hailing services like Uber and Lyft.

 This will not decrease the number of those cars currently on the street.
-What the bill means is that no new vehicles can be added for a year while the city can study their impact.
+What the bill means is that no new vehicles can be added for a year while the city studies their impact.

 The exceptions include applications already submitted, wheelchair-accessible vehicles, cars in the area that would not contribute to congestion, and license renewals.